skippyr/flamerial/ports/css/README.md

   @import url('flamerial.css');
   ```

-  This will add all the variables in scope so you can use when building a
+  This will add all the variables in scope so you can use them when building a
   website.